UTS-eResearch/ro-crate-excel/README.md

 Node library with utilities for converting RO-Crates to Spreadsheet format for data entry and vice versa

+THis replaces the Calcyte tool, both the [javascript](https://code.research.uts.edu.au/eresearch/calcytejs) and previous Python versions.

 ## What is this?

 This is a library for building tools to assist in JSON-lD data entry, it has been built for RO-Crate but could be used for more general purpose JSON-LD <-> Spreadsheet conversion.